Appliscale/xprof/README.md

 [![XProf Demo](xprof_demo_1.2.1_screenshot.png)](https://youtu.be/CRPC6zloDS0 "XProf Demo")

+## Versions

+The latest stable version of XProf is 1.3.0.
+The upcoming 2.0.0 version is in continuous development on the `release_2.0` branch, everyone is encouraged to test the latest release condidate from hex.pm.

+XProf currently supports Erlang/OTP R16B - 20 (both 1.x and 2.x versions).
+Newer OTP versions might work but are not tested.

 ## How to use it

 1. Add `xprof` to your build tool config file (and optionally also to the